silentgameplays/Simple-Arch-Linux-Setup/README.md

 * localectl set-locale LANG=en_US.UTF-8
 * locale-gen

+# For specific settings you can also use the uncomment the required locales method by editing the locale file itself

+* nano /etc/locale.gen

 # To change or add settings to the generated locale file
 # As root: